This post may contain affiliate links. Please read our full Disclosure Policy.

 - 6 Cans of Rust-oleum High Heat spray paint in Satin Black finish

-Step 1 – Measure the stack hole and have your local welding shop custom build an attachable piece of steel to use on the top of the stove.
-Have them use a 6” diameter pipe so that you can fit a standard stove pipe into the top when it is finished.
+- Measure the stack hole and have your local welding shop custom build an attachable piece of steel to use on the top of the stove.
+Use a 6” diameter pipe so that you can fit a standard stove pipe into the top when it is finished.

-Step 2 – Attach the 3’ stove pipe to the custom steel pipe fitting, you may need to use some tin snips to make this fit properly or take it into the welding shop and have them fit it there.
+- Attach the 3’ stove pipe to the custom steel pipe fitting.
+You may need to use some tin snips to make this fit properly or take it to the welding shop.
 You will also want to add the 6” elbow as well at this point.

-Step 3 – If you have any areas of the stove you don’t want painted, you should cover them now using the painters tape and paper roll or newspaper.
+- Tape off any areas that aren’t to be painted, using painter’s tape and a paper roll or newspaper.
 I needed to tape off the front of the stove as it was chrome and I wanted it to stay that way.

-Step 5 – Wipe the area clean using a damp cloth and allow it to dry completely before beginning to paint the area!
+- Wipe the area clean using a damp cloth and allow it to dry completely before beginning to paint the area.

 I am SO happy with how this amazing outdoor wood burning fireplace turned out!
-It is such a beautiful addition to our back yard and outdoor living space and I love how creative and unique it is!
+It is such a beautiful addition to our back yard and I love how creative and unique it is!